Seagate/cortx-s3server/README.md

 ```
 Above command runs S3 server ossperf tool tests(Parallel/Sequential workloads).
 Note the option `--no-mero-rpm` passed to the command.
 It informs the script
-to use mero libs from the source code location at the run time.
+to use motr libs from the source code location at the run time.
 In case of Release environment, simply skip passing the option to the script.

 ## How to run systemtest over HTTP during jenkins (Default uses HTTPS in jenkins).